-Requirements for a German student visa
+Requirements for a student visa in Germany

 You must meet these requirements to study in Germany as a foreigner.